patterns/isgood-api/tests/terraform/README.md

 # terraform
-Terraform to write the deployment as configuration code
+Terraform to write the deployment as configuration steps

 ## Quickstart
 1. Sign up to AWS free tier